boilroom/docker-simple-env/readme.md

 ### Networking between containers in Nginx Proxy Manager

 Suppose you have a container with an application that listens on port `3001`.
 In your compose.in the yml file, it has the service name `mygreatapp`.
 And you want to make it respond when a request is made to your domain somedomain.com .
 To do this, you create a new proxy host in the Nginx Proxy Manager control panel (initially available at `YOUR_SERVER_IP:81` or `localhost:81`).
 In the "Forward Hostname / IP" field, specify `mygreatapp` (or `tasks.mygreatapp.` if it's SWARM), and as the port - 3001.
 Save.
 After that, your application should be available at http://somedomain.com.
 You can read about other settings on the Nginx Proxy Manager [page on github](https://github.com/NginxProxyManager/nginx-proxy-manager) or on the [project website](https://nginxproxymanager.com/).
 Done!

+## Example containers

+In the `./containers` directory there are two variants of compose files for creating a Node.js containers.
+One of them creates a regular container, the other creates a SWARM container.
+There are `deploy.sh` files for both options, which can help in the implementation of zero-downtime deployment of Node.js application.
+More details — in their readme.md